AdaCore/spark2014/lrm/source/packages.rst

       :Trace Unit: 7.1.2 LR name_value_property identifier must be Part_Of

 #.
-A ``name_value_property`` with an ``identifier`` of Part_Of shall only
+A ``name_value_property`` with an ``identifier`` of Part_Of shall appear in
-   but always appear in a non-null Abstract_State aspect of:
+   a non-null Abstract_State aspect if and only if it is declared in:

-   * a private child unit and its descendants;
+   * a private child unit or a descendant of a private child unit;

-   * a package declared within the visible part or nested packages declared therein of a private child unit and its descendants; or
+   * a package declared within the visible part or a nested package declared therein of a private child unit or one of its descendants; or

-   * a package declared in the private part of a package or packages declared therein.
+   * a package declared in the private part of a package or a nested package declared therein.

    The expression of such a ``name_value_property`` must denote a state abstraction.